kuzzleio/kuzzle-device-manager/doc/1/controllers/device/m-unlink-assets/index.md

 Body properties, must contain at least one of the following:

-- `records`: an array of objects, each containing an `assetId` and a `deviceId` properties
+- `records`: an array of objects, each containing a `deviceId` properties
-- `csv`: a csv syntax compatible containing at least this two headers `assetId,deviceId` with their corresponding values
+- `csv`: a csv syntax compatible containing at least this header `deviceId` with his corresponding values

 ---

 ### Optional:

 * `refresh`: if set to `wait_for`, Kuzzle will not respond until the documents are indexed
-* `strict`: (boolean) if set, makes the process fail preemptively if at least one link cannot be applied (e.g. devices that aren't attached to a tenant, or because of non-existing assets)
+* `strict`: (boolean) if set, makes the process fail preemptively if at least one Unlink cannot be applied (e.g. devices that aren't attached to a tenant, or because of non-existing assets)

 ---